StardustSauce/zelda64-import-blender/README.md

 For some reason the animations for the Bari (jellyfish in jabujabu) don't import.

 Importing Link's animations may be broken.

+**This update is currently still in progress.
+Not all features may be available.**

 # Data from other segments